collocations.org

 the slightest, vague

-I don''t think he had the slightest suspicion anything was wrong.
+I don't think he had the slightest suspicion anything was wrong.

-awful, dark, horrible, nagging, nasty, sneaking, terrible, worst
+dark, nagging, nasty, sneaking, terrible, worst

-I have a nasty suspicion he''s organized a surprise party for me. | My worst suspicions were realized when I received my redundancy notice.
+I have a nasty suspicion he's organized a surprise party for me.

-Our suspicions turned out to be groundless.
+Our suspicions turned out to be unfounded.

-widespread | initial
+widespread

-VERB + SUSPICION
+VERB + suspicion

-entertain, harbour, have
+entertain, harbour/harbor, have

 He fell under suspicion of tax evasion.